 - Projects should not exceed 2 GB in size.

-- Projects cannot be used to store restricted data.
+- Projects cannot be used to store restricted data, sensitive data, PHI or any other class of data that's not for general consumption."

 For project limit increases, information about enterprise use, or other questions on DoIT's GitLab policies, please contact firstname.lastname@example.org.